 One of the most visible tragic stories of the pogrom belongs to none other than Chowdhary Gulam Abbas the leader of the Muslim conference, a movement against the Dogra regime.
 Chowdhary's family members were not only killed but also abducted.
 Dr. Khalida Gousia Akhtar, is the niece of Chowdhary Abbas, a survivor, she now lives in California.
 Dr. Akhtar has seen the tragedy that befell her uncle from close quarters.
-Jailed by the Dogra regime, Chowdhary's 17-year-old daughter Rahat Abbas was abducted by an Indian army man Jagdeesh Kumar, also allegedly an RSS affiliate.[3]Rahat, when later retrieved, had been married to her abductor.
+Jailed by the Dogra regime, Chowdhary's teenage daughter was abducted by an Indian army, also allegedly an RSS affiliate.[3]The girl, when later retrieved, had been married to her abductor.